Show Your Kids how to Enjoy the Mitten State!

 - The Kalamazoo Valley Museum is a hidden treasure located in Kalamazoo, full of family friendly exhibits, play areas and demonstrations.

-- Visit the robotic milking viewing area and Michigan Garden at the Dairy Center Kellogg Biological Station in Gull Lake.
+- Visit the robotic milking viewing area and Michigan Garden at the Dairy Center Kellogg Biological Station in Gull Lake, or visit MSU’s Farms on campus.

 - Hike the Lillian Anderson Arboretum; 140 acres of marsh, meadow, pine, and deciduous forest in Kalamazoo.

-- Attend a Wednesday Night Cruise-In at the Gilmore Car Museum for free!
+- Attend a Wednesday Night Cruise-In at the Gilmore Car Museum.

-- Be amazed at lifelike houses, dolls, toys and more, on a miniature scale at the Midwest Miniatures Museum in Hickory Corners (between BC and Hastings).
+- Be amazed at lifelike houses, dolls, toys and more, on a miniature scale at the Midwest Miniatures Museum in Hickory Corners.

 - Take a hike on over 4 miles of paved, handicapped accessible trails at the Carl G. Fenner Nature Center.

-- For more art, head to the Lansing Art Center and Education Center, a FREE showplace dedicated to promoting the works of Michigan artists.
+- Head to the Lansing Art Gallery and Education Center, a showplace dedicated to promoting the works of Michigan artists.

 - Enjoy and learn about the environment and how to be responsible stewards of the land, water and air at the Chippewa Nature Center in Midland.

-- Pioneer Log Village in Bad Axe is the largest collection of authentically restored pioneer log buildings in Michigan…all open for FREE Sunday afternoons between Memorial Day and Labor Day.
+- Visit Pioneer Log Village in Bad Axe, the largest collection of authentically restored pioneer log buildings in Michigan, open on Sunday afternoons between Memorial Day and Labor Day.

 - Check out a unique, fun collection of over 2,000 works by Marshall M. Fredericks, Detroit-based public sculptor, at his museum in University Center.